ProteinsWebTeam/pfam-docs/docs/searching-pfam.rst

   Selecting **Search + By Sequence** in the InterPro website menu.

-2. Provide the FASTA formatted protein sequence(s) of interest by pasting them into the text box or by importing them from a file.
+2. Provide the FASTA formatted nucleotide or protein sequence(s) of interest by pasting them into the text box or by importing them from a file.

 .. figure:: images/fasta.png
   :alt: Selecting Search + By Sequence in the InterPro website menu